 Home Equity Loans

 Once considered one of the many perks of homeownership, home equity loans have gone the way of the dinosaur.
-The housing market crisis of recent years has turned the housing market upside down and left millions of homeowners with zero equity.
-Worse yet, many of the same homeowners now owe more than what their homes are worth, which is called being underwater.
+The housing market crisis of recent years has turned the market upside down and left millions of homeowners with zero equity.
+Worse yet, many of these homeowners now owe more than their homes are worth, which is called being underwater.

 If you are one of the lucky homeowners with home equity, it's time to cheer.
 You are in an enviable position.
 For those with large amounts of consumer debt, including credit card debt, medical bills and consumer loans, home equity can be used to pay down the balances.
 Many debt consolidation companies view home equity loans, also called second mortgages, as the best source for funds to pay down debt.

 For a home equity loan, borrowers take out the equity in their home.
 For example, if your home is worth $150,000 and you owe $100,000, then you have $50,000 in equity.
 A homeowner may be able to use the home equity for expenses.
 Many financial experts suggest that it be used to pay off high-interest credit cards, medical bills and other unsecured loans.

 However, this needs to be done with caution and with the help of a finance professional.
 That’s because if you default on a home equity loan, you could lose your home.
 Many homeowners run the risk of further extending themselves financially if the situation is not handled with care.

 With the help of a debt consolidation company, many homeowners can find relief from looming debt.
 Because of their leverage and knowledge in the world of finance, some debt consolidation companies are able to negotiate with creditors for lower interest rates and possibly for lower overall amounts owed.
 Often debt consolidation companies will look to home equity loans as a means to pay off the debt on a month-to-month basis.

 For anyone considering a home equity loan, there are several key terms to learn: